nagasudhirpulla/taming_python/blog/skills/in_keyword_python.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

-`in` keyword in python can be used for
+`in` keyword in python can be used to
-* iterating over an iterable sequence like list, tuple, range etc using a for loop
+* iterate over an iterable sequence like list, tuple, range etc using a for loop
-* checking if an item is present in a collection like list, tuple, range, string
+* check if an item is present in a collection like list, tuple, range, string

 ### For loop on an array
 ```python